Constrained Generalized Delaunay Graphs Are Plane Spanners: Preliminaries

 \begin{lemma} Let $u$, $v$, and $w$ be three arbitrary points in the plane such that $u w$ and $v w$ are visibility edges and $w$ is not the endpoint of a constraint intersecting the interior of triangle $u v w$.
 Then there exists a convex chain of visibility edges from $u$ to $v$ in triangle $u v w$, such that the polygon defined by $u w$, $w v$ and the convex chain is empty and does not contain any constraints. \end{lemma}

-Let $p$ and $q$ be two vertices that can see each other and let \C{p}{q} be a convex polygon with $p$ and $q$ on its boundary.
-Extend to half-lines with source $p$ all constraints and edges that have $p$ as an endpoint and intersect \C{p}{q} (see Figure~\ref{fig:Region}a).
-Define the clockwise neighbor of $p q$ to be the half-line that minimizes the strictly positive clockwise angle with $p q$ and define the counterclockwise neighbor of $p q$ to be the half-line that minimizes the strictly positive counterclockwise angle with $p q$.
+Let $p$ and $q$ be two vertices that can see each other and recall that \C{p}{q} is a homothet of $C$ with $p$ and $q$ on its boundary.
+Extend to half-lines with source $p$ all constraints and edges that have $p$ as an endpoint and that intersect \C{p}{q} (see Figure~\ref{fig:Region}a).
+Define the clockwise neighbor of $p q$ to be the half-line that minimizes the strictly positive clockwise angle with $p q$ (or the tangent of \C{p}{q} at $p$ if this neighbor does not exist) and define the counterclockwise neighbor of $p q$ to be the half-line that minimizes the strictly positive counterclockwise angle with $p q$ (or the tangent of \C{p}{q} at $p$ if this neighbor does not exist).
 We define the \emph{cone} $\reg{C}{p}{q}$ that contains $q$ to be the region between the clockwise and counterclockwise neighbor of $p q$.
 Finally, let \reg{\C{p}{q}}{p}{q}, the \emph{region of \C{p}{q} that contains $q$ with respect to $p$}, be the intersection of \C{p}{q} and $\reg{C}{p}{q}$ (see Figure~\ref{fig:Region}b).

-\begin{lemma} Let $p$ and $q$ be two vertices that can see each other and let \C{p}{q} be any convex polygon with $p$ and $q$ on its boundary.
+\begin{lemma} Let $p$ and $q$ be two vertices that can see each other and let \C{p}{q} be any convex shape with $p$ and $q$ on its boundary.
 If there is a vertex $x$ in \reg{\C{p}{q}}{p}{q} (other than $p$ and $q$) that is visible to $p$, then there is a vertex $y$ (other than $p$ and $q$) that is visible to both $p$ and $q$ and such that triangle $p y q$ is empty. \end{lemma} \begin{proof} We have two visibility edges, namely $p q$ and $p x$.
 Since $x$ lies in \reg{\C{p}{q}}{p}{q}, $p$ is not the endpoint of a constraint such that $q$ and $x$ lie on opposite sides of the line through this constraint.
 Hence, we can apply Lemma~\ref{lem:ConvexChain} and we obtain a convex chain of visibility edges from $x$ to $q$ and the polygon defined by $p q$, $p x$ and the convex chain is empty and does not contain any constraints.
 Furthermore, since the convex chain is contained in triangle $p x q$, which in turn is contained in \C{p}{q}, every vertex along the convex chain is contained in \C{p}{q} (see Figure~\ref{fig:VisibleToBoth}).

 Let $y$ be the neighbor of $q$ along this convex chain.
 Hence, $y$ is visible to $q$ and contained in \C{p}{q}.
 Furthermore, $p$ can see $y$, since the line segment $p y$ is contained in the polygon defined by $p q$, $p x$ and the convex chain, which is empty and does not contain any constraints.
 This also implies that triangle $p y q$ is empty. \end{proof}